Robert06262000/Robert06262000/README.md

 - 👋 Hi, I’m Robert Plumb.
-I have been practicing coding for several years now and am working to get a degree (in fact I am almost there.)
+I have been coding since 2019 and have an associate's degree.
-- 👀 I’m interested in video games and random number generators.
+- 👀 I’m interested in video games, databases, and random number generators.
 - 🌱 I’m currently learning the harder parts of C# and Javascript.
-- 💞️ I’m looking to collaborate on any Windows, security, or game related projects.
+- 💞️ I’m looking to collaborate on any Windows, database, or game related projects.
 - 📫 How to reach me: Robert06262000@gmail.com

 <!---